forcedotcom/LightningTestingService/developer-workflow.md

   1. Customize your scratch org default settings using a [scratch org configuration file](config/workspace-scratch-def.json).
 You can use this to specify a company name, email address, and so on.

-  2. Log in to your dev hub org.
+  2. Log in to your Dev Hub.

      ```bash
      sfdx force:auth:web:login -d